Filing your taxes has its benefits

 • Refundable credits reduce your taxes and provide a refund if the credit is more than you owe

-• Non-refundable credits reduce your tax owed down to zero, you do not pay anything
+• Non-refundable credits can reduce your tax owed down to zero, but you will not receive a refund if the credit is more than what you owe

 Connect to more benefits and savings